ihtali/BANK/README.md

 **⭐ If you found this project interesting, please star the repository!**

+> *"It really isn't just about the code, it's about creating systems that can actually understand, trust and communicate with each other."*

 *Building systems that understand, trust, and communicate with each other is the future of engineering.*
 ```

+## ✅ How to avoid copy‑paste mistakes

+1. **Click the copy button** in the top‑right corner of the code block above (if available) or select all text inside the block manually.
+2. **Paste directly** into your `README.md` file on GitHub (make sure you are in **Edit** mode).
+3. **Commit the change** – GitHub will render the markdown instantly.

+If you still see formatting issues after pasting, check that:
+- Every header starts with `## ` (space after the `#` symbols).
+- There are no stray spaces or invisible characters at the beginning of lines.
+- The file is saved with `.md` extension and UTF‑8 encoding.

+I cannot send a PDF, but this markdown is **exactly what you need** – it includes all missing sections (Project Overview, CI/CD Pipeline, Security Considerations, and the final quote).
+Just copy, paste, and commit.